Higher education advice workers may also be called student services advisers, student welfare officers or other similar

 Liaising with other internal departments and external organisations is a key feature of the work.
 Dealing with large numbers of enquiries from students that may be in crisis situations can make the work emotionally demanding.

-Vacancies are advertised in local, regional and national newspapers and Adviser magazine, as well as on higher education institutions’ own online job boards.
+Vacancies are advertised in local, regional and national newspapers and Adviser magazine, which is published by Citizens Advice, as well as on higher education institutions’ own online job boards.

 Relevant degrees for this profession are: law, counselling, guidance, psychology, education, social/community work, public administration or social sciences.

 Work experience can be gained by helping in a local advice centre or students' union welfare office.
 There are also opportunities to volunteer for Citizens Advice.

 Higher education advice workers should be highly organised, resourceful, mature, confident, caring and patient.
 Empathetic listening skills and good communication skills are essential, as are analytical, presentation and teamwork skills.
 Knowledge and/or experience of relevant legislation is also useful.